 It is worth noting that such an event at this point is still considered highly unlikely.
 However, it is a conceivable possibility, and with a 0% interest rate, borrowers lose nothing by waiting a bit to see what the future may hold.

 As with most student loan issues, this strategy is not one size fits all.
-Some borrowers will be better off sticking with the more traditional approach of making payments as planned to knock out there student loans.
+Some borrowers will be better off sticking with the more traditional approach of making payments as planned to knock out their student loans.

 Some might see the growing balance in a savings account and be tempted to use the money on something unnecessary.
 These borrowers may benefit from forcing themselves to make payments.